 The above titles should all be available at bookshops or your local library.

 The people who deal regularly with funeral arrangements are:

 - Ministers of Religion (contact your local church) – for content of the service

 - Bereavement Services Office, Woodlands Crematorium – for general advice and memorialisation after burial or cremation

 - Humanist Celebrant – for conducting non-religious funeral ceremonies

-- Muslim Funerals - Advice can be found on the Muslim Funeral Guide.
+Advice can be found in the Muslim Funeral Guide.

 Require more information?